Moh-abufurha/E-Dentist/README.md

 🩺 Medical AI Voice Assistant

 An intelligent real-time bilingual (Arabic/English) medical voice assistant that listens, understands, and speaks naturally.
-It helps patients **book, cancel, verify, and reschedule appointments** using **Gemini 2.5 Flash** and a local **SQLite database**.
+It helps patients **book, cancel, verify, and reschedule appointments** using **Gemini 2.5 Flash** and a local **SQLite database**
+It also includes a Tkinter-based desktop interface (app.py) for easy interaction with the assistant in real-time..

 ---
  🚀 Features